heribellaco/hugo/content/posts/keratoconus-overview.md

 Keratoconus overview
 --------------------

 Keratoconus from Greek: _kerato_ (horn, cornea), and _konos_ cone.
-Is a condition of the cornea; the cornea is a lens whose primary function is to focus the light rays from our environment into the vitreous humor and finally the retina in the back of our eye.
+Is a condition of the cornea; the cornea is a lens whose primary function is to focus the light rays from our environment the retina in the back of our eye.

-In the retina, there are receptors called rods and cones that send information about light and color through the optical nerve to the brain.
+In the retina, there are receptors called _rods_ and _cones_ that send information about light and color through the optical nerve to the brain.

 In the brain, this information is processed and an image is formed, so in reality, we see with our eyes and with our brain.